One of the most overlooked aspects of options trading is option approval levels.

 They are typically very easy to implement, and the risk is both, defined and minimized.

 A covered call is an option strategy that consists of owning shares of the underlying stock and then selling a call on those shares.
-For every 100 shares you own, you want to sell 1 call contract.
-The reason this is a beginner strategy is because you can’t lose money on your options.
+For every 100 shares you own, you want to sell one call contract.
+The reason this is a beginner strategy is that you can’t lose money on your options.

 There are three scenarios for covered calls.